mocha-opts/awesome-stars-coconut/README.md

 ## JavaScript

+*   [CreateJS/SoundJS](https://github.com/CreateJS/SoundJS) - A Javascript library for working with Audio.
+It provides a consistent API for loading and playing audio on different browsers and devices.
+Currently supports WebAudio, HTML5 Audio, Cordova / PhoneGap, and a Flash fallback.

 *   [goldfire/howler.js](https://github.com/goldfire/howler.js) - Javascript audio library for the modern web.

 *   [rutikwankhade/CoverView](https://github.com/rutikwankhade/CoverView) - 🛠 Create awesome cover images for your blog posts quickly.